Looking into Lockers

 Material: Aluminium, Laminate, Glass – the list is endless.

 Locker carcasses are traditionally manufactured from aluminium, galvanised steel or stainless steel depending on the area of usage.
 This is then coupled with a door made from the same material or with compact grade laminate or glass.
-Banks of lockers are manufactured together with shared side walls and are frequently manufactured with a sloped top to stop the accumulation of litter and to aid cleaning.
+Banks of lockers are manufactured together with shared side walls and are frequently manufactured with a sloped top to stop the accumulation of litter or clutter and to aid cleaning.